Best Aviation Museums in the U.S.

 Boeing Future of Flight Aviation Center in Washington

-After the tour, walk through the aerospace gallery for exhibits on aviation.
+Visitors can walk through the aerospace gallery for exhibits on aviation.
 Then head to the outdoor observation gallery overlooking Paine Field.
+The interactive Boeing Backstage Pass is additional.

-Intrepid Sea Land Space Museum in New York City
+Intrepid Sea Land and Space Museum in New York City

 Looming on New York City’s Hudson River, the USS Intrepid offers a collection of military aircraft on its deck along with the retired British Airways Concorde.
-It offers a destination for aviation fans and families alike.
+The Intrepid Sea Land and Space Museum offers a destination for aviation fans and families alike a few blocks from Central Park.

 California Science Center in Los Angeles